Edward Courtney Boyle: Personal life

 Boyle married Marjorie Leigh in Marylebone, London in 1912.

 Later life

 Boyle retired with the rank of rear admiral in 1932, but was recalled to serve in the Second World War.
 He served as Flag Officer-in-Charge, London, from 1939 to 1942.

-In December 1967 Boyle was knocked down by a lorry on a pedestrian crossing and died of his injuries.
-For the last few years before his death he had resided at the Station Hotel in Sunningdale, near to Sunningdale Golf Club where he golfed several times a week.
-His accident occurred a hundred yards from his hotel whilst he was crossing the A30.
+In December 1967 Boyle was knocked down by a lorry driver on a pedestrian crossing and died of his injuries.
+For the last few years before his death he had resided at the Station Hotel in Sunningdale, near to Sunningdale Golf Club, where he golfed several times a week.
+The collision occurred a hundred yards from his hotel whilst he was crossing the A30.

-His Victoria Cross is displayed at the Royal Navy Submarine Museum, Gosport, Hampshire.
+His VC is displayed at the Royal Navy Submarine Museum, Gosport, Hampshire.